 While I hold on to the motor Shawn takes it apart right in the cockpit.
 The carburetor is full of gunk and he is able to clean it up just fine.
 It takes about 4 hours.
 No kidding.
 Ugh.
 We have high hopes that it will work as we lower it back on the dinghy.
 No go.
-Will not even start now so back on board it goes and we plan to row ashore.
+We will not even start now so back on board it goes and we plan to row ashore.

 As I bring the oars to the boat I start to walk down the ladder with them.
 I realize that I am not able to walk down the ladder with 2 oars and get into the dinghy.
 The problem was that I already had forward momentum by the time that I realized this.
-In the water I go with 2 oars and a smack on the head.
+In the water, I go with 2 oars and a smack on the head.
 Such fun.
 AND to top the day off we lost a fender.
 Not our best day.

 The islands here are made up of huge rocks.
 I mean larger than boulders rocks.
 We climb up one area with the hopes of crossing the whole island but it seems the rocks do not connect and there is a very dense forest in between.
-We end up walking around the little bay where we had the pulled up the dingy.
+We end up walking around the little bay where we had pulled up the dinghy.
 It was a neat little place.

 One thing we say that you do not see very often-a plane tied up to the back of a boat.
 The cutest little commuter plane!
 We saw a few around the islands over the next few days.
 I guess one can go to work on a plane and come home and tie up to the back of your boat home at night.
 Nice way to live!